Posted on Leave a comment

 Loving an Improved Fit

 Meet our friend Marie.
-We first sewed with her last spring at a Tabula Rasa Jacket (TRJ) class for members of the South Carolina American Sewing Guild.
-Her enthusiasm was infectious and she made a very fun unlined TRJ featuring great Rifle Paper Co. fabric.
+We first sewed with her at a Tabula Rasa Jacket (TRJ) class for members of the South Carolina American Sewing Guild.
+Her enthusiasm was infectious, and she made a very fun unlined TRJ featuring great Rifle Paper Co. fabric.

 Rifle Paper Co selvage highlighted on her jacket facing.